Platformus/Platformus-Docs/custom_extensions/backend_menu.rst

+﻿.. _backend-menu:

-﻿Backend Menu
+Backend Menu
 ============

+When you develop a custom Platformus CMS extension you might need to add items to the backend (admin panel) menu.
-All the backend (admin panel) menu groups and items come from the extensions.
+All the backend menu groups and items are defined in the extensions.
 Each extension can provide one or more implementations of the
 `IMetadata <https://github.com/Platformus/Platformus/blob/master/src/Platformus.Core.Backend/Metadata/IMetadata.cs#L9>`_ interface which allows to specify, among other things, the menu items grouped by the menu groups.
 It is preferable to use the `MetadataBase <https://github.com/Platformus/Platformus/blob/master/src/Platformus.Core.Backend/Metadata/MetadataBase.cs#L9>`_ class